-The State-Boston Retirement System (SBRS), of which the City is the largest member, performs a full valuation every two years to determine the total system liability and the annual funding requirement.
-As of January 1, 2007, the SBRS pension liability was 66.5% funded.
+The State-Boston Retirement System (SBRS), of which the City is the largest member, performs a full valuation every two years to determine the total system liability and assets, and the annual funding requirement for future years.
+As of January 1, 2008, the SBRS pension liability was 67.6% funded.
 The SBRS hires an investment manager who oversees the various fund managers of the SBRS pension assets.
-The long-term investment performance of the SBRS has exceeded the long-term investment assumption of 8% upon which the funding schedule is partly based.
-The average annualized return from January 1, 1985 through December 31, 2006 was 10.4%.
-Its intermediate five-year (ending December 31, 2006) average annualized return was 9.2% and short-term (2006 only) return was 15.1%.
-In 2006 the composite short-term rate of return for all Massachusetts' public pension funds was 16.1%.
+Through the last reporting period with final results available, calendar 2008, the long-term investment performance of the SBRS has exceeded the longterm investment assumption of 8% upon which the funding schedule is partly based.
+The average annualized return from January 1, 1985 through December 31, 2008 was 8.7%.
+Its intermediate five-year (ending December 31, 2008) average annualized return was 3.2% and short-term (2008 only) return was a negative 24.2%.
+In 2008 the composite short-term rate of return for all Massachusetts' public pension funds was a negative 28.6%.
+These are the latest available returns from final reports.
+However, preliminary results for the first two quarters of 2009 point toward a return to a positive rate of return.
+The potential long-term budgetary implications of the 2008 loss are discussed in detail in the Budget Summary section.
 Over the years, the City has worked with the SBRS to maintain a conservative and responsible pension-funding schedule.
 This has included maintaining a conservative investment rate of return assumption and a funding schedule that fully funds the system several years earlier than the statute requires.